Gina's Piano

 New Yamaha upright complete Piano Life Saver System

-Gina has been my piano technician for about 9 years.
-My piano was basically new when she started servicing it and had some pedal and sticky key issues.
-She cleared both up with her first visit.
-I was having problems with the piano going out of tune frequently due to air flow of the room.
-Gina recommended a humidity control system and I've never had a problem since.
-I highly recommend Gina's Piano Service.
+Gina has been my go-to piano tuner in New Haven for about 9 years.
+My piano was basically new when she began servicing it and had some pedal and sticky key issues.
+She resolved both problems during her first visit.
+I was also facing challenges with my piano going out of tune frequently due to air flow in the room.
+Gina, my trusted piano tuner in CT, recommended a humidity control system, and I haven't had any issues since.
+I highly recommend Gina's Piano Service for anyone looking for a reliable piano tuner in New Haven CT.
 My piano always sounds great and functions perfectly.

 Full Service tuning appointment with Jamie